HackingRepo/winaudit-rs/README.md

 # Contributions
 If you want to contribute fill free to open an issue or pull request on this repo [winaudit](https://github.com/HackingRepo/winaudit-rs)

+# Documentation and Example
+All examples and docs in [docs.rs](https://docs.rs/crate/winaudit/latest).